mahume/rpg-game/README.md

 ## About

-Role playing game somewhere in a galaxy far far away.
+Role-playing game somewhere in a galaxy far far away.

 ## Getting Started